retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. figure:: /_static/user_guides/eventstream/06_timedelta_pair_of_events.png
     :width: 400

 We see that such occurrences are not very numerous.
-This is because the method still considers only adjacent pairs of events (in this case ``product1`` and ``cart`` are assumed to go one right after another in a user's path).
-That's why the histogram is heavily skewed to 0.
+This is because the method still works with only adjacent pairs of events (in this case ``product1`` and ``cart`` are assumed to go one right after another in a user's path).
+That is why the histogram is heavily skewed to 0.
-``only_adjacent_event_pairs`` parameter allows to consider any cases when a user goes from ``product1`` to ``cart`` non-directly but passing through some other events:
+``only_adjacent_event_pairs`` parameter allows us to work with any cases when a user goes from ``product1`` to ``cart`` non-directly but passing through some other events:

 .. code-block:: python